ravendb/bootcamp/src/Unit-1/lesson6/README.md

 then sends it back to your web application.
 You have a live entity instance, but it is not loaded by the session or tracked by it.
-At that point, you have to call the `Store` method on that entity, and because it doesn't have a null document id, it will be treated as an existing document and overwhite the previous version on the database side.
+At that point, you have to call the `Store` method on that entity, and because it doesn't have a null document id, it will be treated as an existing document and overwrite the previous version on the database side.

 ````csharp